Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Two types: **Deterministic** - less secure but allows for point lookups, equality joins, grouping and indexing
                         - **Randomized** - More secure, but does notallow point lookups, equality joins, grouping and indexing
             - Once the encryption is enabled 2 keys are generated: 1) `column master key` and 2) `column encryption key` These are stored in a separate place such as the key vault or windows certificate store
+            - The user who can use these keys must have the following permissions: `create, get, list, sign, verify, wrapkey and unwrapkey`